testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 # Testcontainers SpringBoot Quickstart
 This quick starter will guide you to configure and use Testcontainers in a SpringBoot project.

+In this guide we'll look at a sample Spring Boot application which uses Testcontainers for running unit tests with real dependencies.
+The initial implementation uses a relation database for storing data.
+We'll look at the necessary parts of the code that integrates Testcontainers into the app.
+Then we'll switch the relation database for MongoDB, and guide you through using Testcontainers for testing the app against a real instance of MongoDB running in a container.

+After the quick start you'll have a working Spring Boot app with Testcontainers based tests, and will be ready to explore integrations with other databases and other technologies via Testcontainers.

-## 1. SetUp Environment
+## 1. Setup Environment
-Make sure you have Java 8+ and Docker installed.
+Make sure you have Java 8+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.

+For example:
 ```shell
 $ java -version
 openjdk version "17.0.4" 2022-07-19